Protecting Your Rights And Your Property

 Property division is handled in a very specific manner in the state of Texas.
 All property must be categorized as either community or separate property and divided accordingly.
 This can be a complex task, requiring the insight and skill of an experienced divorce lawyer who understands the nuances and details of Texas divorce law.

-For more than 20 years, the Law Office of Nancy H. Boler in Houston, Texas, has focused on helping divorcing spouses deal with difficult property division issues.
+For more than 20 years, the Law Office of Nancy H. Boler has focused on helping divorcing spouses in the Houston metro deal with difficult property division issues.
 I am committed to defending the rights of my clients and ensuring their property division is done correctly.

-For a free initial consultation, call the Law Office of Nancy H. Boler in Houston, Texas, at 832-539-4689 or contact my family law firm online.
+For a free initial consultation, call the Law Office of Nancy H. Boler in Bellaire, Texas, at 832-539-4689 or contact my family law firm online.

 In Texas, all property in the marriage is either classified as community property or separate property.
 Separate property would be gifts or inheritance that was specifically marked for one spouse or the other.
 It could also include certain assets that the individual held before the marriage.
 All other assets are generally classified as community property and eligible to be split equitably between the couple.
 This includes businesses, bank accounts, retirement accounts and real estate.